16-09-02 -- Summary Of Essay Nine Part Two:

 Salvation Through Good Works

-Same alienating cause, similar palliative drug.
+Same cause, similar palliative drug.

-Social Atoms Trying To Act Like Molecules
+Social Atoms Trying To Act Like Social Molecules

-In contrast, once more, while the class war forces workers to unite, it drives these petty-bourgeois individuals, these professional revolutionaries, apart, and thus into ever smaller, continually fragmenting sects.
+In contrast, once more, while the class war forces workers to unite, it further drives apart these petty-bourgeois individuals, these professional revolutionaries, creating ever smaller, continually fragmenting sects.
 [Why that is so will be explained presently.]

 "I don't know if you have permanent factions within ISO -- my experience of the movement is that they are a disaster.
 I assume you have a constitution, rules for members to abide by and a disciplinary procedure to deal with those who deliberately flout them.
 So do we, and surely you respect our right to act accordingly."
 [Jeffrey Hurford, quoted from here; accessed 07/02/2013.]